 This translates to a borough with world-class food and drink, and cultural experiences from all around the world right outside your door.
 Queens is becoming an increasingly desirable place to live for New Yorkers.
 For now, it is less expensive than the other boroughs, with unique attractions that New Yorkers from other boroughs overlook.
 The diversity of cultures has resulted in Queens being named one of the food capitals of the world.
 Queens is also home to two beer gardens, numerous bars and nightclubs, and both of New York City’s major airports.
 Places like Rockaway Beach and Astoria Park provide a natural escape within minutes of the hustle and bustle of the city.
 If you crave diversity of food, culture, experiences, and people, look no further than Queens.
 With all the unique benefits that Queens has to offer, many are skipping the question of what borough to move to in New York City, and instead asking what are the best neighborhoods to move to in Queens.
 In this post, we’ve compiled what we think are the 5 best neighborhoods to move to in Queens,New York.

 Being a short subway ride away from Midtown, Astoria is gaining popularity among young professionals commuting to Manhattan and middle-class families.
 Already a melting-pot of cultures, Astoria contains some of the best Greek food in New York City.
 Astoria is also home to the Bohemian Beer Hall and Garden, and Astoria Park, both of which are some of the nicest spots in New York City to be on a warm, sunny day.
-The views of Manhattan are outstanding in this neighborhood, and the best part is that you can find a one-bedroom for $1000-$2000 per month, making Astoria perfect for people who want to spend their time in Manhattan and live affordably.

 If you’re looking to raise a family within the bounds of New York City, look no further than Bayside.
 Most housing options are single-family homes, and the schools are excellent.
 Tudors, ranches, colonials, and contemporary homes with meticulously landscaped lawns line the streets of this neighborhood.
 The sense of community is strong here, and people take pride in fostering and maintaining the suburban, family-friendly feel.
 With ample parks, an 18-hole golf course, and nature centers, you can escape from the city without actually going anywhere.